daveksb/ksp/libs/shared/menu/README.md

-# shared-ui-top-nav
+# shared-menu

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared-ui-top-nav` to execute the unit tests.
+Run `nx test shared-menu` to execute the unit tests.